I Travel 2 Madagascar

 Day 4

-After breakfast, visit of the Tsingy, one of the most extraordinary sites with the real cathedral of limestone.
+After breakfast, you'll visit the Tsingy, one of the most extraordinary sites with the real cathedral of limestone.
 The dense network of faults, cracks, and blocks of limestone carved in blades is one of the most prominent landscapes of Madagascar.
-There are six species of lemurs, reptiles and 53 varieties of birds among the marvels which are also the housing environment of the smallest sorts of a chameleon, the “Brookesia`` and where you can appreciate the magnificent sunset.
+There are six species of lemurs, reptiles, and 53 varieties of birds among the marvels, which are also the housing environment of the smallest sort of chameleon, the “Brookesia`` and where you can appreciate the magnificent sunset.

 Main Destination: